gamemanual0/gm0/source/docs/robot-design/linear-motion-guide/drawer-slides.rst

 Igus is a brand known and trusted by robotics teams and manufacturers, but their parts are certainly not cheap, and can reach into the $100+ range.

-**If linear slide kits aren't for you, we recommend the MiSUMI slides for newer teams**, especially if you are using REV, as MiSUMIi uses the M3 standard.
+**If linear slide kits aren't for you, we recommend the Long Robotics or MiSUMI slides for newer teams.** MiSUMI slides interface better with REV products, while Long Robotics slides work well with :term:`extrusion <Extrusion>` based building systems or those that have 8mm pitch holes (such as goBILDA), are cheaper, and are of comparable quality.

 .. attention::
    Drawer slides should be mounted oriented vertically, like in an